-As part of your "Induction Camp", you will receive a simple mobile phone and a SIM card with a local phone number.
+As part of your arrival package you will receive a SIM card with a local phone number.
 The SIM card has some minutes on it so you will be able to start using your phone right away.
 Soon, you'll need to purchase a "top-up" card (called chong zhi ka in Chinese).
 This prepaid card has credit on it and can be topped up as you need it.
 It is good to know that the top-up cards can only be bought in the city where you originally got your SIM card, so if you move, you'll need a new local number.

 1) IP card